coder/coder/docs/tutorials/faqs.md

 coder licenses add -f <path/filename>
 ```

-### I'm experiencing networking issues, so want to disable Tailscale, STUN, Direct connections and force use of websockets
+### I'm experiencing networking issues, so want to disable Tailscale, STUN, Direct connections and force use of websocket

 The primary developer use case is a local IDE connecting over SSH to a Coder
 workspace.